 - Once the primary boiler has been identified, additional boilers will be designated as follower boilers.
-Ensure dip switch 2 on each follower VERSA is set to the OFF/Down position. - 2.
-For each follower boiler, connect the boiler pump wires to the pump contactor at the rear of each unit. - 3.
-The System and DHW pump outputs are not used in the Cascade Follower configuration.
+Ensure dip switch 2 on each follower VERSA is set to the OFF/Down position. - For each follower boiler, connect the boiler pump enable wires to the terminal block at the rear of each unit.
+The connections are dry contacts rated for pilot duty only (5A maximum). - The System and DHW pump outputs are not used in the Cascade Follower configuration.

-Fig. 27: VERSA Follower
+Fig. 28: VERSA Follower